UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Cross-Model Scaling Analysis

 \subsection{Effect of Model Capacity on Calibration}

-Table~\ref{tab:bert_scaling} analyzes the effect of model capacity on calibration improvement by applying \ours across different sizes of the BERT architecture, ranging from BERT-tiny (4.4M parameters) to BERT-large (335.1M parameters).
+Table~\ref{tab:bert_scaling} analyzes the effect of model capacity on calibration improvement by applying \ours across BERT models ranging from BERT-tiny (4.4M parameters) to BERT-large (335.1M parameters).
 Unlike Table~\ref{tab:cross_model_summary}, which varies domains and pretraining corpora, this analysis holds the architecture family fixed and isolates the role of parameter scale.

-Small and mid-sized models benefit substantially from uncertainty-weighted attention.
-BERT-mini achieves the largest relative improvement, with a \textbf{58\%} reduction in ECE, followed by BERT-base with an approximately \textbf{53\%} improvement (52--53\% depending on rounding and binning resolution).
-These models exhibit sufficient representational capacity to express epistemic uncertainty, while still relying on attention mechanisms that benefit from explicit uncertainty modulation.
+Small and mid-sized models benefit most from uncertainty-weighted attention.
+BERT-mini achieves the largest relative improvement, with a \textbf{58\%} reduction in ECE, followed by BERT-base with an approximately \textbf{53\%} reduction.
+These models appear to have sufficient representational capacity to express epistemic uncertainty while still benefiting from explicit uncertainty modulation within attention.

 BERT-tiny and BERT-small show more modest improvements (12\% and 15\%, respectively).
-In very small models, limited representational capacity constrains the extent to which uncertainty-aware reasoning can reshape internal attention patterns, resulting in smaller but still consistent calibration gains.

-In contrast, BERT-large exhibits degraded calibration, with ECE increasing by \textbf{13\%} when \ours is applied.
-We hypothesize that in highly overparameterized models, stochastic perturbations introduced via Monte Carlo sampling may disrupt already well-formed attention patterns, leading to excessive variance propagation rather than meaningful uncertainty modeling.
-This observation suggests that uncertainty-weighted attention is most effective in the regime of small to mid-sized transformers, where model capacity and stochasticity appear to be better balanced.
+For very small models, limited representational capacity may constrain the extent to which uncertainty-aware inference can reshape internal attention patterns, yielding smaller but still consistent gains.
+In contrast, BERT-large shows degraded calibration, with ECE increasing by \textbf{13\%} after applying \ours.
+One possible explanation is that, in highly overparameterized models, stochastic perturbations introduced through Monte Carlo sampling may disrupt already stable attention patterns, leading to excess variance propagation rather than improved uncertainty estimation.

-Latency measurements further contextualize this behavior.
-While inference-time overhead remains moderate for mid-sized models (e.g., 7 ms $\rightarrow$ 39 ms for BERT-base), it increases substantially for larger architectures (26 ms $\rightarrow$ 134 ms for BERT-large), reinforcing the trade-off between calibration gains and computational cost.
+Latency measurements further contextualize these results.
+Although inference-time overhead remains moderate for mid-sized models (e.g., 7 ms $\rightarrow$ 39 ms for BERT-base), it increases substantially for larger architectures (26 ms $\rightarrow$ 134 ms for BERT-large).
+Overall, this analysis suggests that uncertainty-weighted attention is most effective in the small-to-mid-sized regime, where model capacity and stochasticity appear to be better balanced.